nemmons27/nemmons27/README.md

-# Hey I’m Nicholas and I’ll  be a software engineer in a couple months.
+# Hey I’m Nicholas and I'm a fresh software engineer with a thirst too learn more.

 ### Always eager to learn something new.
 Also, very big anime fan.
 My opinions will shake you more than Whiteboard from One Piece 😂.
 Any quick tips about coding?
 Send me an email @ Emmonsnicholas1@gmail.com
 ### looking forward to learning more, check back in for the journey.⛵️